I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/nc-minitape-tape-error-routine.md

 <p>  None.</p>

 ## -remarks
-<p>Most tape miniclass drivers do not provide a <i>TapeMiniTapeError</i> routine because the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567975">TAPE_STATUS</a> codes set by the tape class driver are appropriate.</p>
+<p>Most tape miniclass drivers do not provide a <i>TapeMiniTapeError</i> routine because the <a href="..\minitape\ne-minitape--tape-status.md">TAPE_STATUS</a> codes set by the tape class driver are appropriate.</p>

 <p>For some devices, however, a tape miniclass driver can identify a more appropriate error code than the tape class driver.
 For example, if the tape class driver returns TAPE_STATUS_BUS_RESET, the tape miniclass driver might be able to determine that the real problem is more accurately represented by TAPE_STATUS_NO_MEDIA for some devices.</p>

-<p>A tape miniclass driver optionally specifies an entry point for its <i>TapeMiniTapeError</i> routine in the TAPE_INIT_DATA_EX structure it passes to <a href="https://msdn.microsoft.com/library/windows/hardware/ff567619">TapeClassInitialize</a> from its <b>DriverEntry</b> routine.
-For such a miniclass driver, when an error occurs during a read, write, or device-control command, the tape class driver sets an appropriate TAPE_STATUS code and calls the miniclass driver's <i>TapeMiniTapeError</i> routine with the minitape extension, the failed SRB, and the TAPE_STATUS code that would be returned.</p>

-<p><i>TapeMiniTapeError</i> determines whether to alter the status provided by the tape class driver based on the input parameters and its knowledge of the device.
-If the SRB_STATUS_AUTOSENSE_VALID bit is set in <b>Srb-&gt;SrbStatus</b>, then the SRB contains SCSI sense information at <b>SenseInfoBuffer</b>.
-The length of the buffer is <b>SenseInfoBufferLength</b>.
-The <i>TapeMiniTapeError</i> routine should examine this information along with the <b>SrbStatus</b> and <b>ScsiStatus</b> in the SRB to determine whether to change the TAPE_STATUS returned.</p>

-<p>Most tape miniclass drivers do not provide a <i>TapeMiniTapeError</i> routine because the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567975">TAPE_STATUS</a> codes set by the tape class driver are appropriate.</p>

-<p>For some devices, however, a tape miniclass driver can identify a more appropriate error code than the tape class driver.
-For example, if the tape class driver returns TAPE_STATUS_BUS_RESET, the tape miniclass driver might be able to determine that the real problem is more accurately represented by TAPE_STATUS_NO_MEDIA for some devices.</p>

-<p>A tape miniclass driver optionally specifies an entry point for its <i>TapeMiniTapeError</i> routine in the TAPE_INIT_DATA_EX structure it passes to <a href="https://msdn.microsoft.com/library/windows/hardware/ff567619">TapeClassInitialize</a> from its <b>DriverEntry</b> routine.
+<p>A tape miniclass driver optionally specifies an entry point for its <i>TapeMiniTapeError</i> routine in the TAPE_INIT_DATA_EX structure it passes to <a href="..\minitape\nf-minitape-tapeclassinitialize.md">TapeClassInitialize</a> from its <b>DriverEntry</b> routine.
 For such a miniclass driver, when an error occurs during a read, write, or device-control command, the tape class driver sets an appropriate TAPE_STATUS code and calls the miniclass driver's <i>TapeMiniTapeError</i> routine with the minitape extension, the failed SRB, and the TAPE_STATUS code that would be returned.</p>

 <p><i>TapeMiniTapeError</i> determines whether to alter the status provided by the tape class driver based on the input parameters and its knowledge of the device.
 If the SRB_STATUS_AUTOSENSE_VALID bit is set in <b>Srb-&gt;SrbStatus</b>, then the SRB contains SCSI sense information at <b>SenseInfoBuffer</b>.
 The length of the buffer is <b>SenseInfoBufferLength</b>.
 The <i>TapeMiniTapeError</i> routine should examine this information along with the <b>SrbStatus</b> and <b>ScsiStatus</b> in the SRB to determine whether to change the TAPE_STATUS returned.</p>